xyc-tw/horror-manga-style-transfer/README.md

 ## About The Project

 [![Homepage][homepage]](https://horror-manga-style-transfer.onrender.com/) <!--  website on Render -->
-The project is based on papers ***"Image Style Transfer Using Convolutional Neural Networks"*** by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge and ***"Perceptual Losses for Real-Time Style Transfer and Super-Resolution"*** by Justin Johnson, Alexandre Alahi, Li Fei-Fei in 2016 and take the reference from [this kaggle notebook] (https://www.kaggle.com/code/tarunbisht11/generate-art-using-fast-style-transfer-in-a-second).
+The project is based on papers ***"Image Style Transfer Using Convolutional Neural Networks"*** by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge and ***"Perceptual Losses for Real-Time Style Transfer and Super-Resolution"*** by Justin Johnson, Alexandre Alahi, Li Fei-Fei in 2016 and take the reference from [this kaggle notebook](https://www.kaggle.com/code/tarunbisht11/generate-art-using-fast-style-transfer-in-a-second).

-The architecture contains 2 ANN models, one CNN model for style transfer and one pretrained VGG19 model for loss function.
+The architecture contains 2 ANN models, one CNN model for style transfer and one pretrained VGG19 model for calculating loss function.

 The final application is deployed in Render using Flask and p5.js.